manelmolinaig/zefiro_backups/README.md

 Login on your ISP or Zefiro storage service from computer and open your browser's developers tools.
 Look for the request to /sapi/media/folder?action=get&validationkey=xxxxx Check the JSON object on the Preview Tab

+## About the backup process

+Note that in the current version of Zefiro Backups, the backup process only checks whether a remote file already exists in your local path based on its filename.
+This means that if a file is modified directly in the cloud, it will not be downloaded again.